Youtubbs/liliumshare/README.md

 ## Attribution

 This project uses open-source software including VirtualBox, Vagrant, Ubuntu, Docker, PostgreSQL, nginx, Node.js, and Python libraries (packages in `frontend/requirements.txt`).
-ChatGPT was used to help with package usage, troubleshooting, and documentation.
+ChatGPT was used at times to help with package usage, troubleshooting, programming, and documentation.
 Copilot was used for the same reasons.